stytchauth/stytch-ios/README.md

 ## License

-The Stytch Swift SDK is released under the MIT license.
+The Stytch iOS SDK is released under the MIT license.
 See [LICENSE](LICENSE) for details.